The 2007-08 Subprime Mortgage Meltdown, Personally

 Paulson said the security firms were doing this to get the CDOs off their balance sheets.
 Which struck me as an odd accounting result.
 When it was clear the CDO was not worth 60 cents, the CDO would be put back to the security firm and wind up on its balance sheet again.

-But was Paulson right?
+But back to Paulson’s tirade.
+Was he right?
 Were my CDO loss predictions outrageously low?
-Yes, it turns out.
+Yes!
 Over 2008, Tom just about doubled his loss estimates on mortgage loans.
 In 2012, the Philadelphia Fed did what is maybe the best autopsy of senior triple-A CDO losses.
 In the best apples-to-apples comparison to my December 2007 43% expected loss figure, the Fed estimated 67% - 76% losses.[7]

 Working Through the Crisis